edomt/edomt.github.io/_posts/2020-6-4-EA-Books.md

 excerpt_separator: <!--more-->
 ---

 I discovered the [effective altruism](https://www.effectivealtruism.org/) community around 2015, and found it to be a very inspiring intellectual movement.
-As summarized [on Wikipedia](https://en.wikipedia.org/wiki/Effective_altruism), _"effective altruism is a philosophy and social movement that advocates using evidence and reasoning to determine the most effective ways to benefit others."_ Effective altruists focus their efforts, for example, on causes such as fighting extreme poverty, improving the long-term future, and reducing animal suffering.
+As summarised [on Wikipedia](https://en.wikipedia.org/wiki/Effective_altruism), _"effective altruism is a philosophy and social movement that advocates using evidence and reasoning to determine the most effective ways to benefit others."_ Effective altruists focus their efforts, for example, on causes such as fighting extreme poverty, improving the long-term future, and reducing animal suffering.
 If you're interested in learning more, I recommend this great [introduction to effective altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).

 ## Donations

-Since 2015, I have done my best to donate regularly to effective causes, such as the ones recommended by [GiveWell](https://www.givewell.org/charities/top-charities).
+Since 2015, I have donated regularly to effective causes recommended by [GiveWell](https://www.givewell.org/charities/top-charities).
 In 2018, I took the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/), making a solemn commitment to giving at least 10% of my income to the organisations that can do the most good with it.

+> _"I recognise that I can use part of my income to do a significant amount of good.
+Since I can live well enough on a smaller income, I pledge that for the rest of my life or until the day I retire, I shall give at least ten percent of what I earn to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
+I make this pledge freely, openly, and sincerely."_ —The Giving What We Can Pledge

 ## Books